Greek railway signalling: Athens Metro signalling

 A new modernization programme began in 1982, still using mainly two-aspect colour light signals.
 Gradually the signalling system was adapted to central control from a power signal box next to Eirini metro station.
 The line circuits operate with audio frequency alternating current (Siemens FTGS 17).
 In 1983 ISAP installed an electromagnetic Indusi cab signalling system, which was supplemented after 2003 with an Automatic Train Protection (ATP) system.
 Full installation of ATP system is undergoing in line 1 as of 2021.
+In 2023 the fully installation of ATP in line 1 was completed and replaced the previous Indusi system.

 A VHF/FM simplex radio system, which operated on 161.325 and 161.375 MHz, was installed in stations and driving cabs in 1985.
 It was replaced with a UHF/FM repeater operating on 418.575 MHz in 2004.
 This system was supplemented with a TETRA system in 2004.
 However, radio is rarely used for train control under normal operating conditions.

 Signalling on the lines 2 and 3 of Athens Metro is centered on an Automatic Train Protection (ATP) system, type LZB 700, compatible with the line 1 ATP system.
 An Automatic Train Operation (ATO) system has also been installed and is under evaluation.
 In the short section between Larissa station and Sepolia Depot an Indusi system was installed initially, so that the section could be used by ISAP trains, but this was later removed.
 The network is controlled by operators stationed in a central signal box located at Syntagma station.

 Points are protected by two-aspect color light signals, designated as "switch point indicators".
 Initially these signals display either a white or a red light.
 Recently the white aspect was replaced with a green aspect.

 Signals are tagged with an identity which consists of a three-letter code denoting the station and a number (for example "ΣΥΝ 11").